commitspark/graphql-api/README.md

 ## Picking from the Git tree

-As Commitspark is Git-based, all queries and mutations support traversing the Git commit tree by setting the `ref` argument in library calls to a
+As Commitspark is Git-based, all GraphQL requests support traversing the Git commit tree by setting the `ref` argument in library calls to a

 * ref (i.e. commit hash),
 * branch name, or